Emulator Issues #12498

 33:36:965 Core\DSP\DSPHWInterface.cpp:101 W[DSPLLE]: Unknown Interrupt Request pc=0x00ee (0x0000)

-Updated by sepalani almost 3 years ago
+Updated by sepalani over 3 years ago

 After digging more into the issue, I managed to find why the game doesn't resume.
 Basically, the audio interrupt is happening too quickly: